-The REMC Statewide SAVE Project is provided as a service of the REMC Association of Michigan for all Michigan schools.
+The REMC SAVE Project is provided as a service of the REMC Association of Michigan for all Michigan schools.
 The Project provides large volume contracts for a variety of educational resources.
-By using REMC SAVE contracts, Michigan schools have saved more than $500 million since 1990.
-Each tax dollar saved through this cooperative effort represents another dollar that is available for additional instructional needs.
+By using REMC SAVE contracts, Michigan schools have saved more than $729 million since 1990.
+Every dollar saved through REMC SAVE today is one more dollar to invest in instruction tomorrow.

 Save schools both time and money by providing bids compliant with the Michigan Revised School Code, allowing schools to buy without bidding.